 There’s a widespread belief that insurance doesn’t cover online therapy, but this is mostly untrue.
 Almost all 50 states require Medicaid programs to cover these services.
 Over 30 states have requirements for private insurance plans to cover online therapy as well.
 Each year more states are pushing to pass legislation to require insurance plans to cover telehealth services as they become more and more popular with the pandemic.
 Still, make a call to your insurance company to be sure, since every company is different.

-Hopefully you enjoyed this article on how to find a therapist that works for your working mom schedule.
+Hopefully, you enjoyed this article on finding a therapist that works for the working mom schedule.